Phantom Thread-2017

 One day, his parents return home with a bundle of joy in tow, Theodore Lindsey Templeton (voiced by Alec Baldwin), who immediately monopolizes their time and attention.

-The target audience for this film is quite young because many sappy or juvenile scenes continue to play out.
+The target audience is relatively young because many sappy or juvenile scenes remain.

 Closeups of Theodore and whimsical shots of his bulging eyes give the film cute, too wholesome quality, and predictably, there are the standard doody and poop jokes, which comedies do all too often to account for sloppy writing.

-Baldwin, fusing assertion and a touch of sarcasm into Theodore, makes him witty and energetic, but again, this can only go so far, and by the time the film has concluded in happily ever after fashion, the once tough character has disintegrated into a hammy kid.
+Baldwin, fusing assertion and a touch of sarcasm into Theodore, makes him witty and energetic, but again, this can only go so far.
+By the time the film has concluded in happily ever after fashion, the once tough character has disintegrated into a hammy kid.

 Sadly, the creative and unique sets of animations may be wasted on viewers seeking a good story.
-What a pity that The Boss Baby does not hold both qualities, but alas the film is little more than adequate and will undoubtedly be forgotten before very long.
+What a pity that The Boss Baby does not possess both qualities.
+The film is little more than adequate and will undoubtedly be forgotten.

 Oscar Nominations: Best Animated Feature Film